IPNEWPAY/doc-acq/docs/self-hosted/-- copy.md

 IHere is a list of solutions to some frequently encountered issues.
-If this page doesn't help you solve your problem, try doing a search on [GitHub Issues](https://github.com/shellhub-io/shellhub/issues).
+If this page doesn't help you solve your problem, try doing a search on [GitHub Issues](https://github.com/Newpay Docs-io/Newpay Docs/issues).

 ### Cannot start service ssh

 :::danger ERROR MESSAGE

-Cannot start service ssh: driver failed programming external connectivity on endpoint shellhub_ssh_1: Error starting userland proxy: listen tcp 0.0.0.0:22: bind: address already in use
+Cannot start service ssh: driver failed programming external connectivity on endpoint Newpay Docs_ssh_1: Error starting userland proxy: listen tcp 0.0.0.0:22: bind: address already in use

 :::

 If you have getting the error message above when starting up the server using `docker-compose` you have two options to solve this issue:

 * Change the OpenSSH daemon port from 22 to whatever on your host machine;
-* Change the default SSH gateway port of ShellHub by setting `SHELLHUB_SSH_PORT` variable inside the configuration file.
+* Change the default SSH gateway port of Newpay Docs by setting `Newpay Docs_SSH_PORT` variable inside the configuration file.

 ### Cannot start gateway

 :::danger ERROR MESSAGE

-Cannot start service gateway: driver failed programming external connectivity on endpoint shellhub_gateway_1: Error starting userland proxy: listen tcp 0.0.0.0:80: listen: address already in use
+Cannot start service gateway: driver failed programming external connectivity on endpoint Newpay Docs_gateway_1: Error starting userland proxy: listen tcp 0.0.0.0:80: listen: address already in use

 :::